Tod Gordon: Wrestling career following ECW

 After ECW, Gordon booked Pro-Pain Pro Wrestling and founded Xtreme Fight Club.
 Gordon was involved with Pro Wrestling Unplugged and on their September 20, 2006, second anniversary event, Gordon was announced as their new owner.

 On April 19, 2008, Pro Wrestling Unplugged held a farewell show for Tod Gordon.

 On February 10, 2010, Tod Gordon announced that he and Paul Heyman would be collaborating on a new project, with an announcement coming in 2011.

 Tod Gordon returned to The Arena on July 10, 2010 to be a part of Acid-Fest as a tribute to Trent Acid.

 On August 8, 2010, Gordon returned via satellite, to pay tribute to ECW on TNA's Hardcore Justice.

 Gordon would appear on a WWE produced DVD documentary of Paul Heyman.

 Personal life

 Gordon has two daughters and a son, Alexandra, Rebecca, and Charlie Gordon.
 Tod has been married twice.
 He is currently married.
 He owns the Philadelphia pawnbroker shop Carver W. Reed.
 He is a past president of the Pennsylvania State Pawnbroker's Association.

+He is also a past President of The Variety Club, an international charity serving children with disabilities.